the Spirit Watch

 The Wake Up Call Has Come

-Not long ago a religious organization was very much like Remnant Fellowship, teaching a grotesquely twisted perversion of Christianity that also involved total obedience to an "apostle" with unquestioned authority and the keeping of their own "laws."
+Not long ago the former Worldwide Church of God was very much like Remnant Fellowship, teaching a grotesquely twisted perversion of Christianity that also involved total obedience to an "apostle" with unquestioned authority and the keeping of their own "laws."
 In an all too rare visitation of God's grace upon their community of faith, they came to recognize that it was teaching erroneous doctrines resulting in abusive leadership and legalism that enslaved its members in fear.
 Through a difficult transition of doctrinal change, people began to realize that their salvation did not depend on keeping a list of rules but on the grace of God.
 Listen to what happened as recounted by their leadership:

 Something unexpected also happened: Many members, after struggling to understand the doctrinal change, began to experience a new sense of peace and joy through a renewed faith in Jesus Christ.
 Their identity was in him, not in the particular laws they kept … Members focused more on their relationship with Jesus Christ; they also had an increased interest in worship.
 Organizationally, the doctrinal changes had catastrophic results.
 But spiritually, they were the best thing that ever happened to us.
 (19)